GameTimeline

 Westeros Books & historyMentioned on HBO

-The Conqueror dies; his sons Aenys I and later Maegor continue the dynasty—Dorne still outside the realm.
+The Conqueror dies; sons Aenys I and later Maegor the Cruel inherit dragons and trouble—Faith Militant strife follows while Dorne remains outside the realm.
+The founding reign ends; the messy middle Targaryen century begins.

 What happened